geiman/TAK-Portal/docs/roadmap.md

 - Create a beta mode toggle so code testing does not effect normal users
 - Addition of an "Integrations" page that will include user creations for integrations (users starting with "nodered-")
 - Expand Mutual Aid to allow Agency Admins to access the page and create events for their agency channels only
+- Explore adding an audit log for global admin to audit actions of agency administrators

 ## Food For Thought / Unassigned
 - Add ability to delete a mutual aid user while leaving the mutual aid channel intact